All Episodes

 But I'd really like to know your opinion.

-And I'm just so overwhelmed to speak with you because you are the subject matter expert, and I have so much respect for you.
+And I'm just so overwhelmed to speak with you because you are the subject matter expert and I have so much respect for you.

-But on the possibility that in regards to all of these vaccine mandates, um is it not just government overreach or corruption, but could it be a part of the left strategy to create massive gaps in our law enforcement, emergency services, all of these state, local, local, and privately run industries.
+But could it be a part of the left strategy to create massive gaps in our law enforcement, emergency services, all of these state, local, and privately run industries?

 I'm not that conspiratorial.

-I I don't know what's in people's minds.
+I don't know what's in people's minds.

 One of the reasons I've been against hate crime legislation, you know, if you kill somebody or you beat up somebody, you should be charged with the crime of doing it.

-I mean, trying to factor or unless it's obvious, or figure out people's evil motives, and there are evil people.
+Whatever thoughts caused you to do it, I mean, trying to factor or unless it's obvious or figure out people's evil motives and there are evil people.

-Um at that point, the punishment should be good enough just for the act that was committed, not for the thought that's in the head.
+At that point, the punishment should be good enough just for the act that was committed, not for the thought that's in the head.

 But I don't want to digress here.